mihafil/academic/_pages/pdt-general.md

 * heavy-atom-free photosensitizers which are less toxic and expensive compared to conventional ones
 * molecules capable of binding and slow thermal release of singlet oxygen for combined PDT/photothermal treatments
-* new selective sensors for singlet oxygen and their applicaitons in bioimaging and evaluation singlet oxygen quantum yields
+* singlet oxygen sensing and bioimaging